God comes in a dream

 - 15:6 Abram believed it.
 The LORD saw Abram’s extraordinary faith.
-Because of Abram’s faith, the LORD recognized him as a man after his own heart—a good and righteous soul.1
+Because of Abram’s faith, the LORD recognized him as a good and righteous soul.1

 - 15:7 The LORD told Abram, “I am the LORD who brought you out of the Chaldean city of Ur.2 I led you here, and I’m giving you this land.”

 - 15:8 Abram answered, “This land is my land?
-How could I ever possibly know that, since so many people already live here?”
+How could I ever possibly know that?”

 - 15:9 The LORD said, “Bring me three animals, each one three years old: a cow, a goat, and a ram.
 And bring me two birds: a dove and a young pigeon."